Photo Source: HSOT

 On Tuesday 4 August, nitrogenous substances in a container at Beirut Port exploded in a devastating catastrophe.
 With 178 fatalities and 6,000 injured, the United Nations estimates the impact of the event to have left one million people in need – a disaster in the midst of a pre-existing economic crisis, further compounded and complicated by COVID-19.

 In response, the UK Government quickly invited the support of the UK Humanitarian and Stabilisation Operations Team (HSOT), implemented by Palladium.
-HSOT provides the UK government with additional capacity and specialist expertise to support responses to sudden-onset disasters, crises, and complex emergencies.
+HSOT provides the UK government with capacity and specialist expertise to respond to disasters, crises, and complex emergencies.

 Within 48 hours of the explosion, HSOT deployed a four-person team consisting of logistics support, a security advisor, and a field support specialist.
 They were followed closely by a second team including humanitarian advisors with expertise in information management, cash-based assistance, and response coordination.

 “The blast had a devastating impact for many people across Beirut,” says Nigel Young, Humanitarian Operations Manager at Palladium and Field Team Lead.
 “We are pleased to be able to respond to alleviate some of the pressure.
 This blast has come on top of an existing financial crisis, making the need for response all the more crucial.”

 A recent spike in COVID-19 in Lebanon (where testing capability is low and protective equipment is scarce) presented additional challenges.
 The total number of coronavirus infections has more than doubled since the blast.

 The HSOT team adhered to Lebanon’s COVID-19 regulations and closely followed safety protocols to avoid infection and spread.
 The team fully quarantined upon their arrival until their COVID-19 test results were ready and then safely hit the ground running.

 A Collaborative Response Effort